goodmorningcoffee/puppetmaster/README.md

 ### Infrastructure Correlation [K5]

 Cross-references results from all Kali tools to find connections between domains: shared IPs, shared SSL certificates, shared nameservers, shared email addresses, same document authors, and matching social media usernames.
 Each signal type is weighted by reliability (e.g., shared SSL fingerprint = 1.0, shared IP = 0.9, shared tech stack = 0.5).
+Can be used to enumerate more domains from keywords, and build additional signals for correlating.
+NOTE: the Analysis script as it stands today, only parses Spiderfoot exports.
+You will have to come up with your own analysis tools for Kali-Tools outputs.

 ---